arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.getting-started-with-ros2/content.md

 ### Video Output Setup

-To display ROS2 `turtlesim` on an external monitor, you will need a USB-C® hub with video output capabilities.
+To display ROS 2 `turtlesim` on an external monitor, you will need a USB-C® hub with video output capabilities.
 The Portenta X8 serves as the host device, is connected to the hub, and provides the necessary ports for display connectivity and optional peripherals.

 Connect the Portenta X8 to the USB-C® hub's host port, then connect your HDMI cable to your external display.
 The hub's power supply can be connected to your computer or a dedicated power adapter.
 You can connect a USB mouse and keyboard to the hub's additional ports for interactive system control.
 This is optional for the `turtlesim` example.